coreBOS/coreBOSDocumentation/user/pages/11.others/04.devel/02.upgradecb5402cb550/item.md

 - click on Apply All

 <div class="notices red">
-Remember to apply the database changes using <strong>coreBOS Updater</strong> and to manually change your config.inc.php ~~issue:120~~, for speed optimization we require adding a line to your config.inc.php, <strong>THIS IS VERY IMPORTANT</strong> or some parts of the application may not work correctly.<br></div>
+Remember to apply the database changes using <strong>coreBOS Updater</strong> and to manually change your config.inc.php, for speed optimization we require adding a line to your config.inc.php, <strong>THIS IS VERY IMPORTANT</strong> or some parts of the application may not work correctly.<br></div>

 1. edit config.inc.php and look for the lines
 ```